How Autism Affects Daily Life

 Sensory Sensitivities and Their Impact

 Sensory sensitivities are common in individuals with autism and can significantly impact daily life activities and interactions.
-Some individuals with autism may be hypersensitive (over-sensitive) to sensory input, while others may be hyposensitive (under-sensitive).
+Some individuals with autism may be hypersensitive to sensory input, while others may be hyposensitive (under-sensitive).
 These sensitivities can affect various senses, including touch, taste, sound, smell, or sight.

 Sensory sensitivities can lead to sensory overload and potential meltdowns, impacting routines and relationships [2].
 Individuals with autism may exhibit behaviors such as covering ears, avoiding certain textures or foods, being sensitive to bright lights or loud noises, or experiencing challenges with personal grooming or hygiene routines.